SoftwareImpacts/SIMPAC-2023-33/README.md

 ## Preparing the Makefile
 The following descriptions assume you are using a Unix-like system.
-The _make_ utility is used for building and a recent compiler version.
+The _make_ utility is used for building and a recent compiler version is required.
 Features up to the C++20 standard are used.
 _OpenMP_ is optional to enforce more vectorization and enable multi-threading.
 The latter is useful for performance only when a very large number of nodes is used.

 Additionally required software: